qinzhouhit/leetcode/README.md

 ### Other resources:
 1) AlgoExpert: Good for beginners, with detailed video explanation, but not that useful for someone with some experience in coding practice.
+I won't suggest it since the questions are not high-frequency questions in interviews.
 2) Educative.io: It groups similar (LeetCode) questions into different topics.
 Nice to go through the topics and have a template for each topic.

 Disadvantages of both compared to LeetCode: no discussion from other users.